tmcd82070/MRA/cran-comments.md

 ## Resubmission comments

-* Fixed Fortran bound error from previous version.
+*Comment: -> So apparently Bryan Manly is at least authors if not also copyright holder here?
+Why is his name not mention in the Authors@R field?*

+* Added Bryan Manly to contributors list
+* Bryan Manly does not hold copyright on any routines used here.
+Little of Bryan's work remains.
+In addition, Bryan worked for the same company as the maintainer (Trent McDonald) when developing the routines, and this company released the code in approximately 2005.

+*Comment: Is anything from Numerical recipes still included?
+If so you probably must not use GPL and must not diestribute the package given the Numerical Recipes license?*

+* This comment was very old.
+* No Numerical Recipies code is included in the current package.

 ## Current Version
-2.16.4
+2.16.10
-Previous submissions: 2.16.1, 2.16.3
+Previous submissions: 2.16.9

 ## Test environments
-* local Windows 7 Pro, R 3.1.3
+* local Windows 10 Pro (Version	10.0.15063 Build 15063), R 3.4.2
 * Linix - Ubuntu (via Travis)
-* passes devtools::build_win()
+* passes devtools::build_win() with the following note:

-## R CMD check results
-No ERRORs or WARNINGs.

-One NOTE:
+*checking CRAN incoming feasibility ...
+NOTE
-  Maintainer: 'Trent McDonald <tmcdonald@west-inc.com>' New submission
+Maintainer: 'Trent McDonald <tmcdonald@west-inc.com>'

+New submission

 Package was archived on CRAN

+Possibly mis-spelled words in DESCRIPTION:
+  Horvitz (18:153)
+  Huggin's (17:248)
+  Seber (17:111, 17:208)
+  covariates (17:56)
+  logit (18:25)

 CRAN repository db overrides:
-    X-CRAN-Comment: Archived on 2015-03-03 as misuse of \donttest was not corrected.
+  X-CRAN-Comment: Archived on 2017-04-24 as check errors were not

-  Response: \donttest has been removed from all examples

-Bound checking was on during R CMD check.
-FFLAGS in Makeconf were -O3 -mtune=core2 -fbounds-check

-Examples run in ~ 5 seconds on my laptop.
+    corrected despite reminders.*

+## R CMD check --as-cran results
+No ERRORs or WARNINGs.
+Same note as above.

 ## Downstream dependencies
 None known